Ecomom

-Reasons for failure
+Failure

 In 2011, Ecomom adopted a deep discounting policy which offered customers fifty-percent discount.
 As a result, Ecomom lost money every time it sold products because half the price was lower than the cost price.
 In addition, Ecomom did not limit these discounts, so repeat customers could take advantage of the 50% discount when shopping.
 Ecomom spent excessively on marketing its products, for example, the expenditure for search engine marketing was not proportional to the return of investment.
 Ecomom's management did not understand that the abuse of the offered discount would have a negative impact on the company when developing new audiences and markets.

 In addition to the low profit margins, Ecomom faced issues with investors.
 Rather than source income from a professional venture capitalist, Sherman received money in small chunks from wealthy individuals.
 This allowed him to run the business largely independently.
 However, due to the relative small stake of these investors in the company, none of them had a strong incentive to get closely involved and make the company a success.
 This further hurt Ecomom's viability as a business.